AJK PM to take steps for more electricity

 -

-AJK PM to take steps for more electricityFebruary 12, 2017Print : National
+AJK PM to take steps for more electricityFebruary 13, 2017Print : Islamabad

 Addressing a meeting of Department of Electricity here on Saturday, the prime minister accorded approval to various steps to overcome energy crisis and bring managerial arrangements in the Department to boost its efficiency.